MONTGOMERY HISTORICAL SOCIETY

 Section 4.
 The Board of Directors, through its Chairperson, shall render an Annual Report at each Annual Meeting.

 Section 1.
-There shall be a Chairperson, Vice Chairperson, a Treasurer, and a Secretary.
+There shall be a Chairperson (President), Vice Chairperson (Vice President), a Treasurer, and a Secretary.
 These officers shall be elected each year at the Annual Meeting of the Society.

 Section 2.
 The Chairperson shall have the executive supervision over the activities of the Society within the scope provided by these By-Laws.